carmolim/my-home-automation/README.md

 # My DIY Home Automation System

 **Hello World!** In this repository I'll document and share my achievements in the developing my DIY Home Automation System.
-I'll try to be as much detailed as I can that you can to the same thing in your own Home.
+I'll try to be as much detailed as I can so that you can to the same thing in your own Home

 ## Used Technologies